-Distribution: East of the Cascades in Washington; British Columbia south to Oregon.
+Distribution: Occurring east of the Cascades crest in Washington; central British Columbia to California, east to Montana, Wyoming, and Colorado.

-Habitat: Common in shrub-steppe, sagebrush, and forest openings.
+Habitat: Common in shrub-steppe, sagebrush, and conifer forest openings.

 Conservation Status: Review Group 2 in Washington (WANHP)